gatesphere/blog-new/pages/2012/06/29/csmm---lesson-14-advanced-logic-and-arithmetic-in-the-lambda-calculus.md

 ---
 title: !
 'CSMM - Lesson 1.4: Advanced Logic and Arithmetic in the Lambda Calculus'
-date: 29/06/2012
+date: 2012-06-29
-tags: csmm, lambda calculus, boolean logic, predicates, logic, arithmetic
+tags: [csmm, lambda calculus, boolean logic, predicates, logic, arithmetic]

 Where we were
 -------------